2023–24 Wisconsin Badgers women's basketball team

-The 2023–24 Wisconsin Badgers women's basketball team represented the University of Wisconsin at Madison in the 2023–24 NCAA Division I women's basketball season.
-Led by third year head coach Marisa Moseley, the team played their games at Kohl Center and are members of the Big Ten Conference.
+The 2023–24 Wisconsin Badgers women's basketball team represented the University of Wisconsin–Madison in the 2023–24 NCAA Division I women's basketball season.
+Led by third-year head coach Marisa Moseley, the team played their games at Kohl Center and are members of the Big Ten Conference.

 Previous season

 The Badgers finished the 2022–23 season 11–20, 6–12 in Big Ten play to finish in tenth place.
 As the No. 10 seed in the Big Ten tournament, they lost in the first round to Purdue.